-Non-income producing securities.
+- Non-income producing securities.
 Coupon is payable in cash and/or PIK.
-Coupon is subject to a LIBOR or Prime rate floor.
-Represents the purchase of a security with delayed settlement (unfunded investments).
-This security does not have a basis point spread above an index.
-Non-U.S. company or principal place of business outside the U.S. Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
-Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
-Investment is held through PNNT Transcription 100 Holdero L L C - a consolidated subsidiary.
-(9)
+Coupon is not subject to a LIBOR or Prime rate floor.
+Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
+This security does not earn a basis point spread above an index while it is unfunded.
+Non-U.S. company or principal place of business outside the U.S. Investment is held through a consolidated taxable subsidiary (See Note 1).
+Par amount is denominated in British Pounds.

+- (10) (11)

+- (12)